 Why Multi-Factor Authentication is Important for You and Your Business

-To catch you up on the current state of password complexity requirements, here’s a list of some things you should not be doing when it comes to creating passwords:
+To catch you up on the current state of password complexity requirements, here is a list of some things you should not be doing when it comes to creating passwords:

 - Eight-character passwords aren’t enough.
-We are moving into a territory of regulations wanting 16-character passwords.
+We are moving into a territory of regulations wanting 16-character passwords or passphrases.

 - Don’t change your password by adding consecutive numbers.
 For example, Elephant1, Elephant2 etc.

 - Don’t use the same password for everything.
 Use password management tools like LastPass or Dashlane to help remember your passwords, and protect the tool itself with MFA.